Fastcode/VisualMesh/README.md

 ```

 ### Docker
-The prefered way to build and run the training code is to use docker.
+The preferred way to build and run the training code is to use docker.
-Using docker will prevent having a different version of tensorflow etc from impacting on the running of the code.
+Using docker will prevent having a different version of TensorFlow etc from impacting on the running of the code.
 If you are running on linux you can also forward GPUs through to docker by using nvidia-container-runtime.

 ```sh